Frequently Asked Questions

 Why are writers allowed to seek help from peers but not from adults?

 There is only so much peer feedback can do.
 Writers with grammatically perfect papers still have to have a unique idea and creative story development to be a winning submission.
 Peers can help fix technical mistakes as much as they want, but it is the plot of a story that matters most.
-And at the end of the day, the ideas come from the original writer.
+At the end of the day, the ideas come from the original writer.
 Also, we promote the idea of the writing process.
 It is important for writers, especially young writers, to understand that writing is a journey which involves a lot of reflection.
 What we’re truly trying to avoid is overly involved adults who enforce their own ideas on young participants.
 See our Tips for Writers tab for more info.

 Can I submit my story through the website?

 Not currently, but we’re working on that!
 You can register your story online by clicking here, but you’ll need to email us your story directly as of right now.
-It can be a picture if handwritten.

 Can I pay through the website?